-The construction machinery filter market is expected to grow at a CAGR of 6.69% over the forecast period to reach a total market size of US$1,304.347 billion by 2025, increasing from US$884.404 million in 2019.
+The construction machinery filter market is expected to grow at a CAGR of 6.69% over the forecast period to reach a total market size of US$1,304.347 million by 2025, increasing from US$884.404 million in 2019.
 Construction machinery filters protect the system components from the damage caused due to contamination.
 The work of each type of filter used in construction machinery is to enable flows and catch impurities such as dust (contaminants in the air), impurities in the fuel.
 Expanding construction activities in various parts of the world coupled with increasing investment in infrastructure is expected to drive the growth of the market during the forecast period.

 Growing road construction